Causality from the Point of View of Statistics: The simplest statistical model

-\!{\bf (v)} If the $\tau$ of (\ref{CausalModelII}) is constant in the first argument and not constant in the second then the treatment is fully determined by the situation, the response is fully determined by the situation, and there is no treatment to talk of.
-When using (\ref{CausalModelII}) as a model for observational data we want to exclude this situation and assume that $\tau$ is not constant in its first argument if it is not constant in the second argument; this implies that the distribution of $T_n$ conditional on $\mathbf{X}_n$ is not degenerate and corresponds to Rubin's notion of `probabilistic assignment' (p.
-38 of \cite{ImbensRubin:2015}).
-Evidently, $\tau$ may be constant in the second argument, in which case (\ref{CausalModelII}) serves as a model for an experimental study, and it may be constant in both arguments.

-{\bf (vi)} That $T_n=\tau\big(U_n,\mathbf{X}_n\big)$ is a random version of the constraint in the deterministic model is seen from the fact that selecting $(\mathbf{X},T)$ from ${\cal S}$ is equivalent to selecting $\mathbf{X}$ and then one of the $T$s for which $\tau(\mathbf{X},T)=0$.
-But the second equation in (\ref{CausalModelII}) is not a complete generalization of the constraint in (\ref{CausalModelI}): the latter is a \emph{system} of equations and the former is a single equation; and in (\ref{CausalModelII}) $T_n$ is the result of $\mathbf{X}_n$, while in a real-life problem the former could affect some of the components of the latter.
-More general models in which part of $\mathbf{X}_n$ is a function of $T_n$ and $T_n$ a function of the remainder of $\mathbf{X}_n$ will be considered in section \ref{LevelsOfCausality}.
-As will be seen, for studying the effect of a treatment the more general models can often be reduced to (\ref{CausalModelII}). $\quad\quad\quad\quad\quad\quad\quad\quad\quad\quad\quad\quad\quad\quad\square$ \end{remarks}
+We shall sometimes refer to this as the {\it basic model}, to distinguish it from the more detailed models considered in sections \ref{LevelsOfCausality} and \ref{IdentificationEstimation}.

-The selection of elements $(\mathbf{X},T)$ satisfying $\tau(\mathbf{X},T)=0$ in the deterministic model has here a counterpart in the sequence $(\mathbf{X}_n,T_n)_{n\ge 1}$ of pairs of situations and treatments, which possesses more structure and may be endowed with such features as independence or dependence and stationarity or nonstationarity.\footnote{If $\rho$ is constant in its first argument, if $U_n$ picks $T_n$ at random out of those $T$ satisfying the second equation in (\ref{CausalModelI}) with $\mathbf{X}_n$ in place of $\mathbf{X}$, and if the $\mathbf{X}_n$ are randomly drawn from ${\cal X}$, then our model is essentially the deterministic model, except that the selections of $(\mathbf{X},T)\in{\cal S}$ are made in a certain order specified by $\omega$.}
+The admissible elements in the models of section \ref{DeterministicModel} have here a counterpart in the sequence $(\mathbf{X}_n,T_n)_{n\ge 1}$ of pairs of situations and treatments, which possesses more structure and may be endowed with such features as independence or dependence and stationarity or nonstationarity.

 An interesting variant of (\ref{CausalModelII}) is obtained by letting $T_n$ be constant with probability 1, or letting it take a fixed number of values at fixed values of $n$, while allowing the $\mathbf{X}_n$s to be nondegenerate.
 If we regard our model as representing a self-contained `world' or `system' evolving from a random draw $\omega$, we can think of this option as the external forcing of a fixed treatment, or of a fixed pattern of treatments, upon the system---which without that external \emph{intervention} would have evolved randomly according to its own laws.
 Thus, we will see that when a real-life problem is represented by a model like (\ref{CausalModelII}) it is sometimes useful to consider the associated \emph{intervention model}